Form SSA 10 Instructions

 First, if you were receiving spousal benefits at the time of your spouse’s passing, then you only need to complete the items that are circled.
 All other applicants must complete the entire application.

-To summarize, the required lines for a surviving spouse receiving benefits includes the following:
+To summarize, the required fields for a surviving spouse receiving benefits includes the following:

 Finally, the Social Security Administration will calculate the amount of your benefits based upon all insurance benefits for which you are eligible.
 Although you may be applying for benefits based upon your deceased spouse’s history, you may be entitled to higher benefits if you have your own work history or if you qualify for benefits based upon another marriage.